department-of-veterans-affairs/va_common/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/va_common.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Code of Conduct](https://github.com/department-of-veterans-affairs/va_common/blob/master/CODE_OF_CONDUCT.md).